aguamonkey/CodeDojo-The-Art-of-Testing/README.md

 # CodeDojo: The Art of Testing

 Welcome to **CodeDojo: The Art of Testing**, an innovative battleground where the timeless strategies of Sun Tzu’s *The Art of War* meet the precision of modern iOS testing.
-This project transforms testing into a disciplined art form—each test a tactical maneuver in our quest for robust, battle-ready applications.
+This project transforms testing into a disciplined art form, each test a tactical maneuver in our quest for robust, battle-ready applications.

 ## Project Overview